LLM-Evaluation-s-Always-Fatiguing/aider-solver-template/README.md

 1. Read and analyze the problem in the `question` directory
 2. Utilize available tools in `solution/tool` directory
 3. Implement your solution in the `solution` directory
-4. Use `solution/main.py` as the entry point to execute and output the solution
+4. Use `solution/main.py` as the entry point to execute the solution
+5. Always output the final result to `solution/result.txt`
-5. Store any temporary files in `solution/tmp`
+6. Store any temporary files in `solution/tmp`